-- 2.6 Paragraphs 24 27 of the NPPF set out how Local Planning Authorities should plan strategically across boundaries and prepare and maintain statements of common ground.
-The NPPF states that public bodies have a duty to cooperate on planning issues that cross administrative boundaries. - 2.7 It is therefore important to consider the delivery of infrastructure in the wider context and the role of delivery agencies who cover much wider areas, rather than in isolation within the administrative boundaries.
-It is also important to recognise that in many cases, the council is not directly responsible for delivering infrastructure but must work closely with other organisations and companies.
-This includes recognising that local perception of infrastructure needs is not always shared by the infrastructure providers. - 2.8 As part of its local plan preparation, the council has worked with its stakeholders on cross-boundary issues including for example, Surrey County Council (SCC).
-The council's Duty to Cooperate Compliance Statement sets out further details of how it has worked constructively and on an on-going basis to ensure strategic matters are addressed in the Local Plan.
-As with the IDP, the Compliance Statement is a 'live' document that will continue to be updated to the point of submission of the draft Local Plan for examination, reflecting the council's on-going engagement of and discussions with its stakeholder and delivery partners.
+- 2.13 Paragraphs 24 27 of the NPPF set out how Local Planning Authorities should plan strategically across boundaries and prepare and maintain statements of common ground.
+The NPPF states that public bodies have a duty to cooperate on planning issues that cross administrative boundaries. - 2.14 It is therefore important to consider the delivery of infrastructure in the wider context and the role of delivery agencies who cover much wider areas, rather than in isolation within the administrative boundaries.
+It is also important to recognise that in many cases, the Council is not directly responsible for delivering infrastructure but must work closely with other local planning authorities, prescribed bodies and other organisations.
+This includes recognising that local perception of infrastructure needs is not always shared by the infrastructure providers. - 2.15 As part of its local plan preparation, the Council has worked with its stakeholders on cross-boundary issues including for example, Surrey County Council (SCC).
+The Council's Duty to Cooperate Compliance Statement (June 2022) an associated Update (August 2023), including Statements of Common Ground (SoCG), set out further details of how it has worked constructively and on an on-going basisto ensure strategic matters are addressed in the Local Plan.

-Elmbridge CIL context
+Elmbridge CIL Context

-- 2.9 The council has been collecting CIL since the CIL Charging Schedule came into effect on 1 April 2013.
-The council is using CIL in conjunction with infrastructure providers to deliver improvements borough-wide. - 2.10 An initial 5% of CIL funds collected is retained by the council for administration purposes and 15% of the funds are allocated in local areas to infrastructure projects which are required in the communities where development took place. - 2.11 The remaining CIL funds are allocated towards strategic borough-wide infrastructure.
-The strategic CIL funds are allocated through the Strategic Priority Programme (SPP), which is created by the funding recommendations of the Strategic CIL Working Group (SCILWG) to Cabinet. - 2.12 As part of the strategic CIL process a pipeline of projects and priority areas have been identified, with a key area being the funding toward the mitigation required to aid the delivery of the draft Local Plan. - 2.13 The CIL allocation process is done annually and the details, as well as the Annual Infrastructure Statements, are set out on the CIL funding webpage.
+- 2.16 The Council has been collecting CIL since the CIL Charging Schedule came into effect on 1 April 2013.
+The Council is using CIL in conjunction with infrastructure providers to deliver improvements borough-wide. - 2.17 An initial 5% of CIL funds collected is retained by the Council for administration purposes and 15% of the funds are allocated in local areas to infrastructure projects which are required in the communities where development took place. - 2.18 The remaining CIL funds are allocated towards strategic borough-wide infrastructure.
+The strategic CIL funds are allocated through the Strategic Priority Programme (SPP), which is created by the funding recommendations of the Strategic CIL Working Group (SCILWG) to Cabinet.

-- 2.14 As part of the development of the draft Local Plan, the CIL charging schedule will also be reviewed in due course to ensure the appropriate level of CIL is being charged to fund the required infrastructure over the plan period. - 2.15 As the council has been collecting CIL for a number of years and has set the delivery of the mitigation of the draft Local Plan as a funding priority the accumulated unallocated amount of strategic CIL funding will be available to forward fund any essential mitigation required early in the plan period.
+- 2.19 As part of the strategic CIL process a pipeline of projects and priority areas have been identified, with a key area being the funding toward the mitigation required to aid the delivery of the draft Local Plan. - 2.20 The CIL allocation process is done annually and the details, as well as the Annual Infrastructure Funding Statements, are set out on the CIL funding webpage.
+As part of the development of the draft Local Plan, the CIL charging schedule will also be reviewed in due course to ensure the appropriate level of CIL is being charged to fund the required infrastructure over the plan period. - 2.21 As the Council has been collecting CIL for a number of years and has set the delivery of the mitigation of the draft Local Plan as a funding priority the accumulated unallocated amount of strategic CIL funding will be available to forward fund any essential mitigation required early in the plan period.